Infinite-Time Singularities of the Lagrangian Mean Curvature Flow: Estimates for the Error Terms

 By (\ref{full projection on to approx kernel}), (\ref{full projection onto 1}), the projection onto the normalised approximate kernel element $w^{\vep}$ (as defined in (\ref{eq-normalisedapproxkernel})\,) takes the same form:

-\begin{remark} In the iteration scheme of Section \ref{sec-iteration}, the above integrals will appear as error terms that we wish to minimise.
-We will therefore define $\vep(t)$ to be a small perturbation of a solution of the following ODE:
+In section \ref{sec-iteration}, the above integrals will appear as error terms that we wish to minimise.
+Therefore, $\vep(t)$ shall be a small perturbation of a solution to the ODE given by the leading order term on the right hand side.
+This is the reason why Assumption \ref{assumption on epsilon} is imposed.